 Amtrak was incorporated in 1971 pursuant to the Rail Passenger Service Act of 1970 and is authorized to operate a nationwide system of passenger rail transportation.
-Amtrak is a private, for-profit corporation under 49 U.S.C. § 24301 and District of Columbia law.
-It is not a department, entity, or instrumentality of the federal government.
-Amtrak's classification as a disclosure entity is attributable to being (a) listed in the budget, (b) financed mostly by sources other than taxes, and (c) governed by an independent Board of Directors, which is comprised of 10 directors.
-The Secretary of Transportation (Secretary), who is a director by statute, and eight of the other Amtrak directors, are appointed by the President with the advice and consent of the U.S. Senate.
-The 10th board member, appointed by the board, is the President and Chief Executive Officer of Amtrak.
-Amtrak does not take actions on behalf of the government but benefits the national economy by providing a transportation option in 46 states and the District of Columbia.
+Amtrak is a private, for-profit corporation under 49 U.S.C. § 24301 and D.C. law.
+It is not a department, entity, or instrumentality of the government.
+Amtrak's classification as a disclosure entity is attributable to being: a) listed in the budget; b) financed mostly by sources other than taxes; and c) governed by an independent Board of Directors, which is comprised of 10 directors.
+The Secretary of Transportation, who is a director by statute, and eight of the other Amtrak directors, are appointed by the President with the advice and consent of the U.S. Senate.
+The President of Amtrak also is a board member and is appointed by the board.
+Amtrak does not take actions on behalf of the government but benefits the national economy by providing a transportation option in 46 states and the D.C.

-The government (through the DOT) owns 100 percent of Amtrak's preferred stock (109,396,994 shares of \$100 par value).
+The government (through the DOT) owns 100.0 percent of Amtrak's preferred stock (109,396,994 shares of \$100.00 par value).
 Each share of preferred stock is convertible into ten shares of common stock.
 The common stockholders have voting rights for "amendments to Amtrak's Articles of Incorporation proposed by the Board of Directors and for certain other extraordinary events."
-Although Section 4.02(g) of the Amtrak Articles of Incorporation allow for the conversion of preferred stock to common stock, current government administrative policy is to not convert its holdings without Congressional authorization.
+Although Section 4.02(g) of the Amtrak Articles of Incorporation allow for the conversion of preferred stock to common stock, current government administrative policy is to not convert its holdings without congressional authorization.
 Section 4.02(g) of the Amtrak Articles of Incorporation does not limit the timing of conversion or require any preapprovals.
 Conversion is effective the business day following receipt of written notice of the holder's election to convert.
 The government does not recognize the Amtrak preferred stock in its financial statements because, under the corporation's current financial structure, the preferred shares do not have a liquidation preference over the common shares, the preferred shares do not have any voting rights, and dividends are neither declared nor in arrears.

 In addition to the purchase/ownership of the Amtrak preferred stock, the government has provided funding to Amtrak, since 1972, primarily through grants and loans.
 Amtrak receives grants from the government that cover a portion of the corporation's annual operating expenses and capital investments.
 Funding provided to Amtrak through grant agreements are included in the government's annual budget and the DOT financial statements.
-For the fiscal year ended September 30, 2019, the net cost amount was \$2.4 billion, and total budgetary outlays were \$1.9 billion.
-For the fiscal year ended September 30, 2018, the net cost amount was \$960.0 million, and total budgetary outlays were \$2.0 billion.
+For the fiscal year ended September 30, 2022, the net cost amount related to grants was \$3.2 billion, and total budgetary outlays were \$2.3 billion.
+For the fiscal year ended September 30, 2021, the net cost amount related to grants was \$3.2 billion, and total budgetary outlays were \$4.7 billion.